HerodotusDev/hdp/README.md

 ### Testing Environment

-Our integration tests utilize `script/integration.sh` to verify the correct operation of each function across the supported fields.
+Our integration tests utilize `make integration` script to verify the correct operation of each function across the supported fields.
 To execute these tests locally, refer to the [Integration Test Guide](./example/readme.md) for detailed instructions.

 ### Supported Aggregate Functions